How to Freeze Fresh Strawberries

 A trip to a strawberry patch or your local farmers market is a terrific weekend activity with a sweet reward.
 But sometimes you wind up with way more berries than you can eat.
 If you don’t feel like making a huge batch of strawberry jam, we have an easy solution: Freeze your strawberries!
 Our Test Kitchen has an easy technique for freezing strawberries, so you can enjoy those sweet berries for months to come.

 How to Freeze Strawberries

-When you freeze them right, you’ll maintain the quality of the strawberries and preserve most of their flavor and nutritional value.
-Keep in mind that after thawing them, the berries will be somewhat darker, and the texture will be much softer so we don’t recommend you try to stuff them or use them as eye candy like we did in this gorgeous phyllo tart.
+When you freeze food right, you’ll maintain its quality and preserve most of its flavor and nutritional value.
+Keep in mind that after thawing, strawberries will be somewhat darker, and the texture will be much softer so we don’t recommend you try to stuff them or use them as eye candy like we did in this gorgeous phyllo tart.

 Step 1: Prep your berries